San1ay/iconify-nextjs-ssr/README.md

 ## ✨ Features

 - ✅ Fully server-side rendering (SSR) compatible.
-Can be used inside client component in nextjs app router as well.
+Can be used inside client component in nextjs app router as well by passing it as props [See](#in-a-client-component-app-router)
 - ✅ Eliminates client-side flicker
 - ✅ Optionally remove `width` and `height` attributes
 - ✅ Supports custom Iconify hosts